HENDRIX-ZT2/jpog-blender/README.md

 - `File` > `Export` > `Toshi Model (.tmd)`.
 The default settings should be fine.
 To export new animations, turn on `Export Anims` and `Pad Anims`.
 #### Resizing
 - Warning: Needs animations to be exported for ideal results!
 It will do _something_ without new animations, but won't be perfect.
 - Select the armature in object mode, scale it to the desired size and press `Apply Scale to Objects and Animations` in the tool shelf.
+Export with animations.
+#### Custom Animations
+- Are theoretically supported, but not tested yet.
+Edited animations are tested and functional, but under the limitation that _any_ edit of animations breaks the other animals in a dig site.
+You could replace them with new animals using the new anims.
+A TKL merger to solve this sort of problems is planned, but not yet started.

 ### Known Limitations
 - Animations break other animals using the same TKL file.